 The first summing circuit combines the original undelayed, unattenuated incident signal and its echo with the delayed and attenuated incident signal and echo from the second tap.
-The output of the first summing circuit, which is connected to an input of the second summing circuit, has the original incident signal at amplitude 1.0, and a residual -0.25 amplitude 2 μ s echo.
-The original -0.5 amplitude 1 μ s echo was cancelled (-0.5 + 0.5 = 0).
-This is illustrated in Figure I-41.
+The output of the first summing circuit, which is connected to an input of the second summing circuit, has the original incident signal at

-Figure I-41 - Summing the outputs of the adaptive equalizer's first and second taps
+Figure I-41 - Summing the Outputs of the Adaptive Equalizer's First and Second Taps

 Figure I-42 shows the operation of the adaptive equalizer's third tap.
-The unequalized input signal passes through the first and second delay elements, which together delay the incident signal and echo by a total of 2 μ s.
+The unequalized input signal passes through the first and second delay elements, which together delay the incident signal and echo by a total of 2 $\mu$ s.
 The delayed incident signal and echo next pass through multiplier b2, which has a coefficient of +0.25.
 The twice-delayed incident signal and echo are multiplied by +0.25, which decreases the amplitude of the incident signal from 1.0 to 0.25, and the echo from -0.5 to -0.125.
 The delayed and attenuated incident signal and echo are routed to the second input of the second summing circuit.